happymeex/npr-graphics/README.md

 ## Usage

-Run `make` to generate an executable.
-Run `./bin/main` to run it.
+Run `make` to generate an executable and `./bin/main` to run it.
-Any output PNGs should be found in `out/`.
+This renders four example scenes whose output PNGs can be found in `out/`.
+You can find the code and API usage in `src/examples.cpp`.

+## Acknowledgments

+This code was written by Maxwell Jiang and Daniel Hu for MIT's 6.4400 Computer Graphics course.
+The watercolor algorithms are based on those described in Santiago Montesdeoca's [thesis](https://artineering.io/publications/real-time-watercolor-rendering-of-3d-objects-and-animation-with-enhanced-control).